Syilx Okanagan food systems are deeply rooted in territory and articulated in captikwl.

 The partnerships being fostered and developed between Slow Food and Indigenous Tribes are mutually beneficial and increasingly share vision and values.
 Thus, it is not surprising that the ONA and Slow Food Thompson Okanagan Convivium are pursuing an on-going dialogue in regards to regional traditional foods systems, security and resilience.

 The Slow Food Okanagan Sockeye Presidium aims to assist in protecting, enhancing, and conserving sockeye salmon, while promoting the restoration strategies of the salmon stocks undertaken by the Indigenous peoples of the Columbia River.

-Under the direction of the Syilx/Okanagan Leadership and members it is their ability to be as determined and tenacious as the salmon to return to their original teaching, language, resiliency, cultural knowing, have like the salmon remained true to their beginning’s – true guardians and defenders of their land, resources and peoples.
+Under the direction of the Syilx Okanagan Leadership and members, it is their ability to be as determined and tenacious as the salmon to return to their original teaching, language, resiliency and cultural knowing.
+Like the salmon, they have remained true to their beginnings – true guardians and defenders of their land, resources and peoples.

 For more information:

 BC Food Systems Network/Indigenous Food Systems Network: http://www.indigenousfoodsystems.org